 The 660 pages delivered were presumably a typescript, possibly even double spaced.
 As far as I know, there's no evidence that the book was ever cut down by a couple of hundred pages.
 It all depends on the typeface, point size etc used by the publisher.
 660 A4 typed pages could easily translate...

-Re: Article: "The Severed Alliance" by Johnny Rogan - 20th Anniversary Edition out no
+"The Severed Alliance" by Johnny Rogan - 20th Anniversary Edition out now

 Starved as are of interviews with him in the mainstream music press, this interview from abroad is most welcome.
 Don't think he'll retire at 55...
 I see him going on and on.